 What is Microtia and Aural Atresia?

-Microtia and aural atresia are developmental problems of the external ear and ear canal (see image on the right).
-Microtia refers to the underdevelopment or lack of the external ear, while aural atresia is the absence of the ear canal.
+Microtia and Aural Atresia are developmental problems of the external ear and ear canal.
+Microtia refers to the underdevelopment or lack of the external ear, while Aural Atresia is the absence of the ear canal.
 This birth deformity is usually one sided (unilateral) but occasionally can occur with both ears (bilateral).
 Most people understand that bilateral hearing loss is a profound handicap, but many are unaware of the significant handicap caused by unilateral hearing loss and how it affects a child’s ability to learn.
 These children are classified as educationally disabled by the Individuals with Disabilities Educational Act of 2004, 602(3).

 Most people assume that having one ear is like having only one eye.
 If we cover one eye, we can see clearly out of our other eye.
 We are able to read, watch instructional videos, and focus on objects both near and far with the same clarity.
 The only consequence is a limited field of vision and reduced depth perception.
 We therefore assume that those born with only one ear are only limited in the volume of the sound that they hear; this is not the case.

 A person born with unilateral Microtia and Aural Atresia is unable to localize sound.
 If they are walking down a busy street and a car horn sounds to alert them of impending danger, they are unable to determine the direction of the sound.
 Likewise, when their mother or father calls their name in a crowded environment, they are unable to determine the location of their parent.